If you make a purchase via a link on this site, Card Making Circle may receive a small commission on the transaction - at no added cost to you.

 Do you remember making secret spy messages when you were young?

-Writing your message in white crayon to make it invisible.
+Writing your message in white crayon or a candle to make it invisible.
 Only to magically appear when covered in paint.

 Emboss resist works in a similar way.

-Just heat emboss an image and when cool blend ink over an image.
+2. When cool ink blend over the image.
 The embossed image resists the ink.

 This card uses the retired "Nailed It" stamp set from Stampin Up!

-Mount the image strip onto the card front and complete with a sentiment.
+Finally mount onto a card front and complete with a sentiment.

 The Hello Sunshine stamp set from Altenew is one of my favourites.